Ordinarily available provision (schools)

 • Regular opportunities for staff to reflect on a child's wellbeing and behaviour and plan together in partnership with the child and family.

-• Use of PSHE, Circle time and curriculum approaches to explicitly teach rules and routines, build self-esteem, and develop social and emotional skills to all learners.
+• Use of personal, social, health education (PSHE), circle time and curriculum approaches to explicitly teach rules and routines, build self-esteem, and develop social and emotional skills to all learners.

 • Use of nurturing approaches and nurture groups.